Hemmels/reactapp/README.md

 ![Screenshot of local](https://i.imgur.com/dTCYZIs.png) (**See Issues below**)

+## How to run it?
+Assuming you have the [Backend running](https://github.com/Hemmels/JavaPerfMon) you can just run

+    npm start build

+And navigate to localhost:3000/reactapp to view the project.

 ## How does it do it?
 We could have used pure React, but this is now a nice "workbench" for showing Java-backend to React-frontend capabilities.
 We make a call every 5s to our Java app and this @RestController handles the call.
 We query our datasource to get a list of enabled sites, pings them, and returns the data for the frontend to render.
 Having a backing db also means we can keep track of events such as downtimes or admin logs.